ncb000gt/node-es/README.md

 Details
 =============

 This works with node 0.4.x and with 0.2.x.
-I needed it for both and so wrote an http compatability layer.
+I needed it for both and so wrote an [http://github.com/ncb000gt/node-http_compat](http compatability) layer.

 Usage